 Energy assistance is a program that helps people having difficulty paying the cost of heating their home.
 Through an intake and assessment process, Energy Assistance staff determine how TEAM and its services can best help lower energy costs.
 The goal of this program is to keep households warm and safe during the winter months.

-CEAP is designed to provide low income households with assistance towards their winter heating bills.
+CEAP is designed to provide low-income households with assistance towards their winter heating bills.
 Households in the towns of Ansonia, Beacon Falls, Bethany, Derby, Milford, Orange, Oxford, Seymour, Shelton, and Woodbridge may apply with TEAM.
-Winter heating assistance pays for a household’s primary heating source such as oil, natural gas, electricity, propane, kerosene, coal, wood and wood pellets on behalf of eligible household.
+Winter heating assistance pays for a household’s primary heating source such as oil, natural gas, electricity, propane, kerosene, coal, wood, and wood pellets on behalf of the eligible household.
 The amount of heat assistance may not be sufficient to cover a household’s entire winter heating cost.
 For households whose heat is included in their rent, one-time financial assistance may be available.
 Eligibility is determined by income – at or below 60% of State Median Income (SMI) – household size, and liquid assets.

 Homeowners & renters may apply.